tintfoundation/tint/README.markdown

 ### Remote Hub (preferred)
 In this scenario, an internet visible machine will be running as a hub.
 Assuming this is a preconfigured Rasberry Pi, you would:
 * Plug in your Pi between your router and your modem
-* Plug in the thumbdrive you received with your Pi and install the chrome extension and public key
+* Plug in the thumbdrive you received with your Pi and install the chrome extension and public key to their local machine's keystore (to prevent invalid cert errors in the browser)
 * Click connect on the button in chrome and follow the instructions on sharing your identity with friends and adding your friends identities